wael-hussein/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13 : group owner to school for the file hello
 14 :  changes the owner to vincent and the group owner to staff 15 : changes the owner and the group owner
+16 : changes the owner of the file hello to betty
-16 : Write a script that will play the StarWars IV episode in the terminal.
+17 : Write a script that will play the StarWars IV episode in the terminal.